 In March 2016, the FASB issued ASU 2016-07, Simplifying the Transition to the Equity Method of Accounting.
 The amendments in the ASU eliminate the requirement that when an investment qualifies for use of the equity method as a result of an increase in the level of ownership interest or degree of influence, an investor must adjust the investment, results of operations, and retained earnings retroactively on a step-by-step basis as if the equity method had been in effect during all previous periods that the investment had been held.
-The amendments require that the equity method investor add the cost of acquiring the additional interest in the investee to the current basis of the investor's previously held interest and adopt the equity method of accounting as of the date the investment becomes qualified for equity method accounting.
-Therefore, upon qualifying for the equity method of accounting, no retroactive adjustment of the investment is required.
+The amendments require that the equity method investor add the cost of acquiring the additional interest in the investee to the current basis of the investor's previously held interest and adopt the equity method of accounting as of the date the investment of the investment is required.
 This ASU is effective for annual reporting periods beginning after December 15, 2016, and interim periods within those years and should be applied prospectively upon the effective date.
 Early adoption is permitted.
 The Company is currently evaluating the provisions of this guidance.